renderedtext/semaphore-docs-new/source/docs/organizations/setting-up-an-organization.md

    By creating an organization you will get a **free 30-day trial** with up to **8 parallel jobs**.
-After 30 days of free trial you will be switched to free plan, which allows you unlimited builds for open source projects and 100 jobs per month for private projects.
+After 30 days of free trial you will be switched to free plan, which allows you unlimited jobs for open source projects and 100 jobs per month for private projects.

   <img src="/docs/assets/img/setting-up-an-organization/enter-organization-name.png" alt="Enter organization name" class="img-responsive img-bordered">